-Figure 5: Megafan topography from model output compares favorably with real megafans observed in both the along strike and along-dip profiles direction.
-Note the exceptional vertical exaggeration in the Taquari along-strike profiles, including delineation into distinct domains of slope.
-Colorbar and explanation for modelled planform is provided in Figure 6., satellite images are USGS/NASA Landsat/Copernicus, © Google Earth.
+Figure 5: Megafan topography from model output compares favorably with real megafans observed in both the along-strike and along-dip profiles direction.
+Note the exceptional vertical exaggeration in the Taquari along-strike profiles. satellite images are USGS/NASA Landsat/Copernicus, © Google Earth.

 Figure 6: (a) Planform output of detrended high elevations from the base run.
-The Ccolorbar is chosen such that negative or near-zero detrended values appear as-white.
-The Llocation of the active channel is not shown.
+Location of active channel not shown.
 The model produces two distinct domains (proximal and distal) in addition to several marked features which compare well with observed megafans in the real world (Fig. 1).
-Orange and dark brown horizontal lines show the proximal and distal measurement locations, respectively, for Fig. 7Δ . (b) A histogram (bin-width 6.25 km) showing the downstream distribution of avulsion loci.
-Blue line corresponds to output the model run shown in (A), whereas the dashed red line is the same as (a), but requires an equivalent run that differs by requiring one full channel depth of aggradation to achieve superelevation (Eq.
+Orange and dark brown horizontal lines show the proximal and distal measurement locations, respectively, for Fig. 7. (b) A histogram (bin-width 6.25 km) showing the downstream distribution of avulsion loci.
+Blue line corresponds to output in (A), whereas the dashed red line is the same as (a), but requires one full channel depth of aggradation to achieve superelevation (Eq.
 (1)) instead of measuring elevation relative to adjacent cells (Eq.
 (2)).
-The run using Eq.
-(2) had a mean time between avulsions of 32 years, compared to 57 years for the run using Eq.
-(1).
 Vertical axis scale for (b) is the same as (a).

 Figure 7: Active channel position histories over 1 Myr at two distances from the mountain-front for three runs.
-Distances to the mountain-front are illustrated via horizontal bars in Fig. 6A and Fig. 12A.
 In each run, only one channel position is possible per timestep. (a) A run using the same parameters as Fig. 6.
 Note frequent and continued reoccupation for distal river positions. (b) and (c) show runs identical to (a) except the healing modes are deposition-only and erosion-only, respectively (Fig. 12A).
 These runs show similar behavior to (a) in early years but transition to lobe-switching behavior.
-Distances to the mountain front are illustrated via horizontal bars in Fig. 6A.
+Distances to the mountain-front are illustrated via horizontal bars in Fig. 6A.

-45.2 How abandoned channels affect avulsion dynamics
+4.2 How abandoned channels affect avulsion dynamics